jimsalterjrs/sanoid/README.md

 	This argument tells syncoid to restrict itself to existing snapshots, instead of creating a semi-ephemeral syncoid snapshot at execution time.
 Especially useful in multi-target (A->B, A->C) replication schemes, where you might otherwise accumulate a large number of foreign syncoid snapshots.

++ --exclude=REGEX

+	The given regular expression will be matched against all datasets which would be synced by this run and excludes them.
+This argument can be specified multiple times.

 + --no-resume

 	This argument tells syncoid to not use resumeable zfs send/receive streams.